-Casa Marco (Avenida Garcia Barbon, 123): This is one of Vigo’s great restaurants where you’ll find Spanish food of the highest quality served by a very friendly team of waiters.
+Casa Marco (Avenida Garcia Barbon, 123): Featuring in most Vigo travel guides, this is one of the city’s great restaurants where you’ll find Spanish food of the highest quality served by a very friendly team of waiters.
 Portions are generous, prices reasonable and the popularity of the place is such that you should book a table in advance.
 Fresh local seafood figures prominently on the menu although excellent meat dishes are also available together with an impressive wine list.
 Highly recommended as one of the best restaurants around.

 Follas Novas (Rua Serafin Avendano 10): Located near the harbour, this cosy place is the sister restaurant of Casa Marco where the friendly waiters make you feel most welcome.
 Their serving of high quality meat and seafood dishes in a relaxed environment attracts a loyal following of local diners.
 The wine list with its selection of local Albariños is also impressive.
 Reservations are highly recommended.

 Maruja Limon (Rua Montero Rios, 4): If you enjoy fine dining in Michelin star restaurants then you’ll love this modern establishment which takes Galician cuisine to a whole new level.
 Diners are treated to a 9 course degustation menu using fresh local ingredients from the land and sea accompanied by excellent wines from the region.
 Whilst such creativity has made this restaurant one of the city’s most popular in the haute cuisine category it is not attempting to offer local dishes in their traditional form so won’t appeal to all diners.